cancerbits/ressler2024_neobcc/README.md

 ## Set up the environment

-•	project.Dockerfile defines the environment used to carry out all experiments
+•	[project.Dockerfile](https://github.com/cancerbits/ressler2024_neobcc/tree/main/project.Dockerfile) defines the environment used to carry out all experiments

-•	config.yaml is used to set paths
+•	[config.yaml](https://github.com/cancerbits/ressler2024_neobcc/tree/main/config.yaml) is used to set paths

-•	bash/ holds shell scripts to build and run the docker image, and to parse the config file
+•	[bash/](https://github.com/cancerbits/ressler2024_neobcc/tree/main/bash) holds shell scripts to build and run the docker image, and to parse the config file

 ## `Scripts` to run the analysis
 •	[`run_ressler2024.R` script](https://github.com/cancerbits/ressler2024_neobcc/blob/main/run_ressler2024.R) can be run to reproduce the figures of [Ressler et al. (2024)]().
 It renders every `notebook` template in notebook_template/

-•	notebook_template/ holds R markdown documents for the individual steps of the project, corresponding to each of the figure of the manuscript.
+•	[notebook_template/](https://github.com/cancerbits/ressler2024_neobcc/tree/main/notebook_template) holds R markdown documents for the individual steps of the project, corresponding to each of the figure of the manuscript.

-•	notebook/ holds `html` and `md` reports for the individual steps of the project, corresponding to each of the figure of the [manuscript](), generated with the corresponding `notebook_template`
+•	[notebook/](https://github.com/cancerbits/ressler2024_neobcc/tree/main/notebook) holds `html` and `md` reports for the individual steps of the project, corresponding to each of the figure of the [manuscript](), generated with the corresponding `notebook_template`

 ## Data and metadata
-•	metadata/ holds custom geneset definitions required for the analysis.
+•	[metadata/](https://github.com/cancerbits/ressler2024_neobcc/tree/main/metadata) holds custom geneset definitions required for the analysis.
 We recommand to clone the github repository to avoid any path confusion.
 Alternatively, path can be changed at the beginning of [`run_ressler2024.R` script](https://github.com/cancerbits/ressler2024_neobcc/blob/main/run_ressler2024.R).

-•	data holds the `Seurat` objects containing pre-processed
+•	[data](https://github.com/cancerbits/ressler2024_neobcc/tree/main/data) should hold the `Seurat` objects containing pre-processed

 - single cells